sourcebroker/deployer-extended/README.rst

   | *required:* no
   | *default value:* 200000 μs (200ms)
   |
-  | How often the entrypoint will recheck if ``.activatebuffer.flag`` is still there.
+  | How often the entrypoint will recheck if ``.flag.requestbuffer`` is still there.
 Values in microseconds.
   | 100000 μs = 100 ms = 0,1 s.
   |